 Checklist: buying a house or property

-Use this checklist to help ensure you are ready to bid and ready to buy.
+Use this checklist to help ensure you are ready to offer or bid and ready to buy.

 Identify your maximum price for buying a property.